brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 The return of birds, shrubs and running water felt strangely comforting after so long in the barren upper mountain.
 We stopped for food at Confluencia, had a celebratory beer at the mule station, then drove all the way back to Mendoza where we finally checked into the hotel around 10pm.

-After a proper shower I discovered the full extent of the sunburn on my neck.
+After a proper shower I discovered the extent of the sunburn on my neck.
 The exhaustion hit me all at once and that hotel bed felt better than any summit.
 The experience had taken all I had, physically and mentally.
 Now it was time to rest.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua15.jpeg">